uvindukt/nexus/README.md

 # Nexus

-Nexus is an e-commerce platform built as a Spring Boot microservices system, combining classic transactional patterns (outbox/inbox, CDC) with a Retrieval-Augmented Generation (RAG) service for natural-language product search.
+Nexus is an e-commerce platform accelerator built as an event driven Spring Boot microservices system, combining classic transactional patterns (outbox/inbox, CDC) with a Retrieval-Augmented Generation (RAG) service for natural-language product search.

 ## Architecture